Lyle (film)

 Lyle is a 2014 American psychological thriller drama film written and directed by Stewart Thorndike.
 The film tells the dramatic story of a mother grieving over the death of her toddler.
 The film stars actress Gaby Hoffmann in the lead role.
-Lyle was billed "as a lesbian Rosemary's Baby ."
+Lyle was billed as "a lesbian Rosemary's Baby."

 Plot summary

-A young couple moving into a new home suffer a guilt & grief filled journey to losing their child.
+A young couple moving into a new home suffers a guilt and grief-filled journey to losing their child.
 Soon mysterious feelings abound as those around them seem to harbor plans for the couple's next newborn child.